anika81199/Multiple-Client-Server-System/README.md

-# Client-Server System
+# Multiple Client-Server System

-A system designed for client-server interaction
+A system designed in a way such that the server handles multiple clients at the same time.